Political Science Major and Minor

-Seaver's political science program introduces our students to the study and analysis of politics, governments, and the governing process.
-Whether it is wrangling over a new health care plan in Congress, a bitterly contested campaign for President, or the global struggle against terrorism, the political world is complex, ever-changing, and fascinating.
+The political science major at Seaver College introduces students to the study and analysis of politics, governments, and the governing process.
+Whether it is wrangling over a new health care plan in Congress, a bitterly contested presidential campaign, or the global struggle against terrorism, the political world is complex, ever-changing, and fascinating.

 What is Political Science?

-Political Science is the study of the world of governments and the governing process.
-Political Science seeks to understand and react to this world of swirling events and players.
-To understand means to analyze, to put in context, to develop a balanced perspective.
-To react to that political world means one needs to be able to think critically and to develop a sense of purpose and direction, to have values and beliefs that enable one thoughtfully to evaluate and prescribe.
+Political science is the study of the world of governments and the governing process.
+Political science seeks to understand and react to this world of swirling events and players.
+To understand means to analyze, put in context, and develop a balanced perspective.
+To react to that political world means one must be able to think critically, develop a sense of purpose and direction, and possess values and beliefs that enable one to thoughtfully evaluate and prescribe.

 Unique Aspects of the Major